resizes/blog/blog/2025-04-07-monitoring/index.md

 ## Infrastructure Overview

-The monitoring stack consists of several components:
+The monitoring stack consists of several components such as:

 - **Metrics Server**: For basic resource metrics collection
 - **Alloy**: To collect and forward metrics and logs
 - **Loki**: For log storage and querying
-- **Kube Prometheus Stack**: Comprehensive monitoring solution
+- **Prometheus Operator**: To automatically manage Prometheus and Alertmanager configurations in Kubernetes.
+- **Grafana**: For visualisation of metrics and logs (integrated with Prometheus and Loki).
 - **Alertmanager**: For handling alerts and notifications

 All components will be deployed using Helm charts with configurations stored in our platform repository.